Ikigai is as much a way of life as an idea.

 PositivePsychology.com Ikigai Tools

-There are several other tools available that will help your client understand the closely related concept of flow:
+There are several other tools available that will help your client understand the closely related concept of values:

 We also share a selection of articles focused on Ikigai: